Uber hires ex-US Attorney General Holder to probe sexual harassment

 Huffington, Kalanick and Hornsey will meet on Tuesday, the memo said.

-"There have been many questions about the gender diversity of Uber's technology teams," Kalanick said.

-Uber will publish a broader diversity report for the company in the coming months, he said.

-Susan Fowler, the former Uber employee who complained of being the target of sexual harassment by her manager, wrote in a blog post on Sunday that when she reported the offense to human resources officials and management, they declined to punish the alleged offender because he "was a high performer." http://bit.ly/2kCE416
+Susan Fowler, the former Uber employee who complained of being the target of sexual harassment by her manager, wrote in a blog post on Sunday that when she reported the offense to human resources officials and management, they declined to punish the alleged offender because he "was a high performer" and that this was his first offense." http://bit.ly/2kCE416

+Fowler also said, after speaking with other female employees, she realized that both HR and management had been lying about this being the manager's "first offense."

 In a statement sent to Reuters on Sunday, Kalanick called Fowler's allegations "abhorrent and against everything Uber stands for and believes in."